News & Events

 The University of London (UOL) and SIM Global Education (SIM GE), launched the UOL-SIM Regional Centre on 5 April 2017.
 The event was graced by Deputy High Commissioner of the British High Commission, Singapore, Mr Jonathan Darby.
 Also in attendance were Chair of Trustees at UOL, Sir Richard Dearlove and Pro Vice - Chancellor (International) and Chief Executive of the UOL Programmes, Dr Mary Stiasny.

-The Regional Centre, will focus on broadening and deepening collaboration with key partners and focus on market development, both in Singapore and more widely across the Southeast Asia region.
+The Regional Centre which will be based at the SIM Headquarters, will focus on broadening and deepening collaboration with key partners and focus on market development, both in Singapore and more widely across the Southeast Asia region.
 This includes working with regulatory bodies, government institutions and scholarship organisations.

 Speaking at the launch of the Centre was SIM GE Chief Executive Officer, Dr Lee Kwok Cheong, who highlighted the 31-year strong partnership between SIM GE and UOL.

 “We are very proud of this partnership and its heritage and we feel we can build on this…we are very mindful that the success of our partnership is very much based on our shared vision and shared value of focusing on quality of education and on our students.
 At SIM, we have put in lots of resources to help our students, not only in academic endeavours, but also to make sure that they develop as a person and as a professional, and we are going to bring this spirit to the regional centre,” he said.

 Dr Lee added that both the universities will work together to raise the profile of UOL programmes and build stronger relationships with stakeholders in Singapore and the Southeast Asian region.